ergoplatform/ergodocs/docs/dev/Languages/rust.md

 # Rust

 [sigma-rust](https://github.com/ergoplatform/sigma-rust) is an alternative and simple implementation of ErgoTree interpreter and transaction building tools.
-The goal for the Rust version is to be on par with Scala version feature-wise.
+The goal for the Rust version is to be on par with the Scala version feature-wise.
 Now Rust version is still significantly behind.
-Also the goal for the Rust version is to have bindings for web, iOS and Android.
-The Scala version will continue to be the primary choice for JVM ecosystem with Rust version covering the rest.
+Also, the goal for the Rust version is to have bindings for web, iOS and Android.
+The Scala version will continue to be the primary choice for the JVM ecosystem, with the Rust version covering the rest.

 ## Contributing

 A list of "*good first*" issues is [available on GitHub](https://github.com/ergoplatform/sigma-rust/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - @greenhat on [Discord](https://discord.gg/Q86PNMwRsu) is ready to assist anyone who is interested.

 The sigma-rust GitHub repo is [here](https://github.com/ergoplatform/sigma-rust).
-There is an issues tab with labeled tasks anyone can pick up.
-If you are working on something, leave a comment so others know.
+There is an issues tab with labelled tasks anyone can pick up.
+If you are working on something, leave a comment, so others know.
 - [contributing](https://github.com/ergoplatform/sigma-rust/blob/develop/CONTRIBUTING.md)

 ## References